emidiovaleretto/python-virtual-assistant-task-ms3/README.md

 To set up heroku you must:

   1. If your requirements.txt file has not changed you can skip this step.
-Otherwise, in your terminal type 'pip3 freeze > requirements.txt' then save and push the changes.
+Otherwise, in your terminal type 'pip freeze > requirements.txt' then save and push the changes.
   2. Go to Heroku.com and sign in or create a free account.
   3. From the heroku dashboard click the 'Create new app' button.
   4. Name the app something unique and choose what region you are in then click 'Create app'.